AaronWChen/RHCR/README.md

 ## How it works

-This repo is in development and uses Tensorflow to perform handwriting recognition.
+This repo is in development and uses TensorFlow 2 to perform handwriting recognition.

 Synthetic Data is in ```/synthetic_data_generation```

 Model development, training code, and saved models are in ```/model_training```

+## Current Status
+From Ray:
+"We left off at the final stages of synthetic data generation, but work could definitely be started on the model structure but the accuracy will be pointless"

 ## Future Steps
 1. Refactor to proper Tensorflow 2